quicwg/base-drafts/draft-ietf-quic-transport.md

 A stateless reset uses an entire UDP datagram, starting with the first two bits of the packet header.
-The remainder of the first byte and an arbitrary number of bytes following it that are set to unpredictable values.
+The remainder of the first byte and an arbitrary number of bytes following it that are set to values that SHOULD be indistinguishable from random.
 The last 16 bytes of the datagram contain a Stateless Reset Token.

 To entities other than its intended recipient, a stateless reset will appear to be a packet with a short header.
 For the stateless reset to appear as a valid